Tables with Distributed engine do not store any data of their own, but allow distributed query processing on multiple servers.

 <weight> defined in the config file.
 By default, the weight is

 1. Data is distributed across shards in the amount proportional to the shard weight.
 All shard weights are summed up, then each shard's weight is divided by the total to determine each shard's proportion.
 For example, if there are two shards and the first has a weight of 1 while the second has a weight of 2, the first will be sent one third (1 / 3) of inserted rows and the second will be sent two thirds (2 / 3).

 Each shard can have the

 true, the write operation selects the first healthy replica and writes data to it.
-Use this alternative if the Distributed table “looks at” replicated tables.
-In other words, if the table where data will be written is going to replicate them itself.
+Use this if the tables underlying the

 To select the shard that a row of data is sent to, the sharding expression is analyzed, and its remainder is taken from dividing it by the total weight of the shards.
 The row is sent to the shard that corresponds to the half-interval of the remainders from

 prev_weights is the total weight of the shards with the smallest number, and